 This is an introductory survey of theatre/drama as a performing art form.
 The course includes study and analysis of historical, social, aesthetic, and technical aspects of traditional and contemporary theatrical/dramatic expression.
-(T, 5, 8) IAI - F1.907 and their works, and at least two live theatre productions are recommended.
-(T, 5, 8) IAI - F1.
-908
+(T, 5, 8)

+IAI - F1.907

 THE 106 Introduction to the Theatre